With dueling downgrades, NATO-Russia diplomacy is at a new low | DW | 19.10.2021

 "There are extremely worrying developments almost every week," he said, with Moscow becoming "more and more aggressive, more provocative externally."
 He added that relations with NATO "would only change if Russia changes its policy — but that's just not happening."

-Practical cooperation between NATO and Russia was cut off in 2014, after Moscow illegally annexed Crimea, from Ukraine so the "two sides haven't really been talking to each other very much, certainly not at the working level," Jamie Shea, who retired as NATO's deputy assistant secretary general for emerging security challenges in 2019, told DW.
+Practical cooperation between NATO and Russia was cut off in 2014, after Moscow illegally annexed the Crimean Peninsula from Ukraine, so the "two sides haven't really been talking to each other very much, certainly not at the working level," Jamie Shea, who retired as NATO's deputy assistant secretary general for emerging security challenges in 2019, told DW.
 Now with the Brussels-based think tank Friends of Europe, Shea said he saw Russia's maneuver as "more symbolic than real" especially because the Kremlin suspended the diplomatic office and didn't completely eliminate it.

 Shea said there was no mention of cutting off the "hotline" between NATO's top military commander, General Tod Wolters, and the head of the Russian Armed Forces General Staff, General Valery Gerasimov.
 However, the last time NATO reports that the two men spoke was April 2020, with the last face-to-face meeting two months earlier.